okupter/kitforstartups/README.md

 _KitForStartups_ is a starter kit for building and shipping fast, secure, and scalable full stack SaaS applications with SvelteKit and TypeScript.

+The starter is built and maintained by [Okupter](https://www.okupter.com).

 If you already found yourself in a situation where you were:

 - Trying to set up various authentication systems (email/password, social logins, OAuth, etc.)